Chewy Chocolate Chip Cookies

 My husband and kids told me that I never need to make another chocolate chip cookie recipe.
 I totally agree!
 You’ll find the recipe below, plus all of my tips and tricks, I’ve learned through trial and error, for the most incredible chewy chocolate chip cookies.

 The ingredient list is very simple and includes all of those that you’d expect to find in chocolate chip cookies.
 It’s the ratio of ingredients that’s important!
+Here’s everything you’ll need:

 - Salt.
 A small amount of salt is VERY important to balance the sweetness of baked goods.

 - Unsalted butter.
 I always use unsalted butter, so I can control the amount of salt going into a recipe.
 Be sure your butter is softened to room temperature, so that it combines properly with the sugars.
-Room temperature butter is still a bit cool to the touch and it should indent slightly when you press on it with your finger.
+Room temperature butter is still cool to the touch and it should indent slightly when you press on it with your finger.
 Take butter out of the refrigerator about 1 hour before beginning your recipe.

 - Eggs.
 Eggs act as a binder in the dough.
 Two eggs give these cookies a rich flavor and a soft and chewy texture.
 Room temperature eggs will combine best with the other ingredients.

 - Flaky sea salt.
 The recipe card lists coarse flaky sea salt as an optional ingredient, but I HIGHLY recommend sprinkling it over your (just out of the oven) cookies.
-I like Maldon Sea Salt Flakes.
+We like Maldon Sea Salt Flakes.

 This chewy chocolate chip cookie recipe is simple, straightforward and will be your new go-to!
 Just follow these easy steps…